 Some finance gurus are now advocating reducing the 4% to 3% to reflect expected lower stock market investment returns going forward.
 So your $40k just reduced to $30k.

-Although $30-40k is now beginning to resemble more of a decent sized retirement income, you still have to consider how it compares to your current lifestyle and whether its enough to realistically live your retirement free from financial worries.
+Although $30-40k is now beginning to resemble more of a decent-sized retirement income, you still have to consider how it compares to your current lifestyle and whether its enough to realistic to live your retirement free from financial worries.

 Normally I’m a big advocate of ‘Do-It-Yourself’ investing.
 But when it comes to quitting work (at any age) and living off your financial assets I think it’s wise to get some expert advice.